 Does a Credit Freeze Affect Your Credit Score?

-If you want to apply for new credit, you will need to "thaw" your credit reports in advance so lenders can view your credit reports to make a decision.
-If you know you will be applying for credit, you can request to thaw your credit report temporarily.
-You can also request a one-time-use PIN that you can provide to a specific lender to give them one-time access to your report.
+If you want to apply for new credit, you will need to "thaw" or unfreeze your credit reports in advance so lenders can view your credit reports to make a decision.
+If you know you will be applying for credit, you can toggle off the freeze in your Experian account to remove a freeze or schedule a thaw to temporarily remove a freeze.

 Keep in mind that lenders are not the only ones who may access your credit report when making decisions.
 For example, some insurance companies, such as homeowners and auto insurance companies, may use your credit information to calculate a credit-based insurance score to determine your premiums.
 Companies requesting your credit report for the purpose of insurance underwriting may still be able to see your credit information even with a credit freeze in place.